 Alternatively, you could opt for a freemium VPN, which is a free version of a paid VPN.
 However you won’t get the full set of features and will probably have restrictions like data caps.
-In short, you’re better off getting the paid version.

 Do I need a separate VPN for each device?